IshitaGopal/ishitagopal.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am a  data scientist and computational social scientist completing my PhD under the supervision of Dr. [Bruce Desmarais](http://brucedesmarais.com/).
-I use data science - particularly, natural language processing (NLP), network analysis, and causal inference- to answer questions around digital media use, political communication, and human behavior more broadly.
+I use data science to answer questions around digital media use, political communication, and human behavior more broadly.

-My academic research leverages large-scale digital data from a variety of social platforms - like Telegram, Twitter, and Facebook - to study online interactions and model it's consequences for on ground repression, public policy diffusion and legislative communication.
+My academic research analyzes human interactions in the digital space and models its impact on internet censorship, repression, and public policy diffusion.
+I use large scale data from - Telegram, Twitter, and Facebook - and utilize machine learning and statistical techniques such as natural language processing (NLP), network analysis, and causal inference.
 My research is partially funded by Princeton, and my work has been published in peer-reviewed journals.

 Additionally, I have experience as a Data Science intern at [Aware](https://www.awarehq.com/), where I built machine learning models to detect sensitive data shared in digital workplaces.
 Prior to starting my PhD, I also worked as an economist in an Energy & Environment thinktank.